Where to Study Language in New York City

 Other School Options

 Along with the programs described above, the School of General Studies at Columbia University offers undergraduate programs in French, Italian and Russian.
-Foreign language education programs in Chinese, Italian, Japanese and Spanish are also available at New York University's Steinhardt School of Culture, Education and Human Development.
+Foreign language education programs in Chinese, Italian, Japanese, French and Spanish are also available at New York University's Steinhardt School of Culture, Education and Human Development.
 Public school options include the Department of Modern Languages and Comparative Literature at Baruch College (CUNY), where students can pursue an undergraduate major in Spanish and minors in Chinese, Hebrew, Japanese or one of the Romance languages.